c-blake/thes/README.md

 "maybe-intentional-maybe-delinquent non-reflexivity" are covered by the example of 4\*1-letter words in 3 synonym lists:
 ```
-a,b    # c missing! d maybe-missing if undef-ok
+a,b    # c maybe-missing! d maybe-missing
-b,a,c  # d missing
+b,a,c  # d maybe-missing
-c,a,d  # b missing; d undefined except as synonym
+c,a,d  # b maybe-missing; d defined only as synonym
-# d,c,a,maybe-b # maybe a whole new row
+# d,c,a,maybe-b # maybe whole row missing
 ```
 Here only a-b is "complete" (what some mathematicians might call "closed") with reflexive (a==b => b==a) symmetry.
 If one firmly believes in "reflexivity of